Sunday, 2 November 2025

 Beyond Chalk and Talk: A Year of Creative Classrooms II

-This blog is a reflection of my teaching Digital Professionalism and Interpersonal Competence to Semester 3 BCA students.
+This blog is a reflection of my teaching 'Professional Development and Soft Skills for IT Success', 'Digital Professionalism and Interpersonal Competence', and 'Content and Blog Writing' to 2nd, 3rd, and 4th semester BCA students, respectively.
 It showcases the innovative, activity-based methods I’ve used to make learning more practical and engaging.

 Self-Audit (Google Yourself!)

 As part of understanding digital professionalism, students engaged in an eye-opening activity where they Googled themselves to become more aware of their online presence.
 They observed what information appeared, whether it was related to them or someone else.
 They reflected on whether the content seemed professional, neutral, or questionable, along with their personal reactions to it.
-This exercise encouraged self-reflection on digital identity and reputation, leading to discussions about the kind of digital identity they are building, the implications of their online behavior, and possible changes needed in content sharing.
-Some students were surprised by how much—or how little—was available about them.
+This exercise encouraged self-reflection on digital identity and reputation, leading to discussions about the kind of digital identity they are building, the implications of their online behaviour, and possible changes needed in content sharing.
+Some students were surprised by how much—or how little—information was available about them.
 In contrast, others rediscovered forgotten posts or profiles, all of which highlighted the real-world importance of a professional digital presence.
-Through this activity, students learned to understand digital footprints and personal branding, critically evaluate how others, such as employers or peers, might perceive them, and recognize the value of digital responsibility, thereby taking their first steps toward managing their digital reputation more mindfully.
+Through this activity, students learnt to understand digital footprints and personal branding, critically evaluate how others, such as employers or peers, might perceive them, and recognize the value of digital responsibility, thereby taking their first steps toward managing their digital reputation more mindfully.

 Participatory Learning – Students brainstormed on the virtual meeting etiquette, which was reflected by them on classroom boards